Akaiko1/Asteroids/README.md

 - CMake version 3.10 or higher
 - A C++ compiler (e.g., g++, clang++)
+- raylib (automatically downloaded by CMake if not found)

 ### Building the Project

 1. Clone the repository:

-2. Create a build directory inside project folder and navigate into it:
    ```sh
    mkdir build
    cd build
    ```

-3. Run CMake to configure the project:
+2. Run CMake to configure the project:
    ```sh
    cmake ..
    ```

-4. Build the project:
+3. Build the project:
    ```sh
    make
    ```